pspiagicw/blog/content/posts/microservices-and-editors.md

 <!-- ![Tree Sitter](https://i.ibb.co/BypQxTB/cmp.png) -->

 ## Debugging
-Just like LSP, Microsoft pioneered the idea that debugging was needed to be separated from the editor.

-For exactly that reason, the Debug Adapter Protocol was born.
-Just like LSP it provides a separate debugger which communicates with the editor using DAP.
+Debugging is a different game altogether.Most people already used separate debuggers like `gdb` or `pdb`.
+Integrating with editors was also possible due to the awesome design of these first-pary debuggers.

+Microsoft saw this and presented a unified communcation layer on top of existing debuggers.
+This is called `Debug Adapter Protocol`.
+With the right UI to present a debugger, debugging without leaving your editor became less of a hassle.

 It is quite new and it's adoption is on the way.
 Currently almost all the modern editors support DAP.
-Each and every language either comes with a DAP enabled debugger or a third-party program provides it.
+Most languages either come with a DAP enabled debugger or a third-party program provides it.

 It's technical details can be found [here](https://microsoft.github.io/debug-adapter-protocol/)

-It's little adoption might be the fact that debuggers were already separate from the editors.
-All languages have their own separate debuggers, either provided by the authors of the language or the community.
-This meant, people already have tightly integrated workflows for debugging.

-- C (`gdb`)
-- Python (`pdb`)

 {{<figure src="https://code.visualstudio.com/assets/blogs/2018/08/07/without-DAP.png" position="center" style="border-radius: 5px;border-width: 20px; border-style: solid; border-color: #ffb86c;">}}
 <!-- ![DAP](https://code.visualstudio.com/assets/blogs/2018/08/07/without-DAP.png) -->

 ## Microservices
-You must have noticed something, all the features except text editing have been outsourced.
+You must have noticed something, all the features except text editing have been moved out of the editor.

 Thus the text editor has been microserviced instead of the previously monolith structure.
 This is the reason for the speed modern editors provide, while providing such advanced features.

 While this is not a perfect example for a microservice architecture it is not a bad one.

-The advantage of all editors built like these are
+The advantage of all editors built on these principles are
 - Better editing functionality
 - All editors have same syntax highlighting, intellisense and debugging capabilities.
 - Very fast code feedback.